We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 These are published by the CAA on our UK Regulations pages.
 EU Regulations and EASA Access Guides published by EASA no longer apply in the UK.
 Our website and publications are being reviewed to update all references.
 Any references to EU law and EASA Access guides should be disregarded and where applicable the equivalent UK versions referred to instead.

-• Applications made in association with an AOC should be submitted to Flight Operations in the first instance.
+Applications for a Part-CAMO approval required as part of an Air Operators Certificate should be submitted to CAA Flight Operations in the first instance.
+Refer to guidance on AOC applications.

 The Air Operator Certificate (AOC) guidance provides guidance of how to make an application.